 Today, I discovered an interesting segment of a video clip illustrating someone connecting search and spirituality.
 Search in a broader sense (beyond "information retrieval") does seem to have a lot to do with our belief systems and our relationship to a sense of higher purpose in life.
 Coming across a tangible example of the connection between finding information and someone's inner spiritual world stopped to make me reflect.
 I was struck by the implications for the design of user experience with search engines.
 What responsibilities do we have as scientists in designing our algorithms and our applications if these then get incorporated into the personal, internal process of individual human beings to find meaning in their own lives by connecting with universal truth?

-t the moment I am doing the final spot check on the development set for the MediaEval 2011 Genre Tagging release.
+At the moment I am doing the final spot check on the development set for the MediaEval 2011 Genre Tagging release.
 I was checking out a video with the genre label personal_or_auto-biographical, one of the 26 categories that we are using this year.

 I started playing this video to get an idea of what it exactly was about and I was amazed to listen to this guy and watch him speaking.
 Perhaps the reaction dates me.
 There is just a striking immediacy to it that I was not expecting.
 Apparently, he's alone in his car, and talking only for himself and for the camera.

-really not know who this is, or what happened to him later in 2009 when he stopped publishing episodes is a bit of a science-fiction feeling for me.
+To really not know who this is, or what happened to him later in 2009 when he stopped publishing episodes is a bit of a science-fiction feeling for me.
 Watching his video, I am caught up in the present moment of someone who I don't know, over two years after that moment actually occurred.
 This effect is quite contrary to what he himself is describing.
 He talks about remaining with himself (someone he nearly by definition must know well) in the present moment.

 Or is my witnessing of this nameless present-moment occurring in the past actually simply a new kind of being present?

-using geo-tagged information available online to mount real-world attacks.
+It certainly seems like it exists on some other plane.
+Although, I jump immediately to considering what it would take to track the guy down.
+Gerald Friedland gave a talk at our lab last week about Cybercasing, using geo-tagged information available online to mount real-world attacks.
 It's fresh in my mind, the array of possibilities for finding someone by following the trail they leave uploading multimedia to the Internet.
 One video doesn't seem to hurt, but we quickly loose the intuitions for how our uploading behavior might scale -- allowing people to find us on the basis of who we are and in terms of how we are vulnerable.

 On the other hand, this yearning to be present in the moment is so universal, so common to so many, that it really doesn't make this guy so special.
 He's special, perhaps, in that he can operate a camera and get his video online.
 Also, clearly he has the gift to generate a speech stream that other people then identify as reflecting their own inner processes.
 But he's specialness ends in a certain way right there.
 What he is saying in a way so intensely personal that it once again becomes universal -- it's simply what we look like on the inside -- like the pictures that they show us in grade school of the chambers of our hearts and the insides of our large intestines.
 This video was in that sense made to be lost in the multimedia avalanche of the Internet.